 Amsterdam Vallon: ...And no matter what they did to build this city up again, for the rest of time, it will be like no-one even knew we was ever here.

 Amsterdam Vallon: In the end, they put candles on the bodies so's their friends, if they had any, could know them in the dark.
 The city did this free of charge.
 Shang, Jimmy Spoils, Hell-cat, McGloin, and more.
 Friend or foe, didn't make no difference now.
 It was four days and nights before the worst of the mob was finally put down.
 We never knew how many New Yorkers died that week before the city was finally delivered.
 My father told me we was all born of blood and tribulation, and so then too was our great city.
-But for those of us what lived and died in them furious days, it was like everything we knew was mildly swept away.
-And no matter what they did to build this city up again... for the rest of time... it would be like no one even knew we was ever here.
+But for those of us what lived and died in them furious days, it was like everything we knew was mightily swept away.
+And no matter what they did to build this city up again... for the rest of time... it would be like no one ever knew we was even here.

 Bill: [after stabbing Priest] Look to me!
 Who is this under my knife!

 Bill: Everything you see belongs to me, to one degree or another.
 The beggars and newsboys and quick thieves here in Paradise, the sailor dives and gin mills and blind tigers on the waterfront, the anglers and amusers, the she-hes and the Chinks.
 Everybody owes, everybody pays.
 Because that's how you stand up against the rising of the tide.

 Boss Tweed: Bill, I can't get a days work done for all the good citizens coming in here to harass me about crime in the Points.
 Some even go so far as to accuse Tammany of connivance in this so-called rampant criminality.
 What am I to do?
 I can't have this.
 Something has to be done.